 “We are very proud of our students and teachers as they volunteer their time and take their skills abroad to help communities in need throughout the world,” she said.

-Study Abroad students can expect a unique global study experience than can sometimes be life-changing.
 Student grants are made possible with support from the Australian Government’s Australia Awards - Endeavour Leadership Program.